 - Post a lookout.
 The purpose of the lookout is to warn you about obstacles, approaching persons, and other vehicles.
-The lookout should not give directions on how to back the bus; - Signal for quiet on the bus; - Constantly check all mirrors and rear windows; - Back slowly and smoothly; - If no lookout is available: - ▲ Set the parking brake; - ▲ Turn off the motor and take the keys with you; - ▲ Walk to the rear of the bus to determine whether the way is clear; - If you must back-up at a student pick-up point, be sure to pick up students before backing and watch for late comers at all times; - Be sure that all students are in the bus before backing; - If you must back up at a student drop-off point, be sure to unload students after backing.
+The lookout should not give directions on how to back the bus; - Signal for quiet on the bus;

+- Constantly check all mirrors and rear windows; - Back slowly and smoothly; - If no lookout is available: - ▲ Set the parking brake; - ▲ Turn off the motor and take the keys with you; ▲ Walk to the rear of the bus to determine whether - Walk to the rear of the bus to determine whethe the way is clear; - If you must back-up at a student pick-up point, be sure to pick up students before backing and watch for late comers at all times; - Be sure that all students are in the bus before backing;

+If you must back up at a student drop off point, he sure. - If you must back up at a student drop-off point, be sure to unload students after backing.